-The Company has engaged legal advisors to review the finance documentation in order to make the necessary amendments for the IBOR transition.
-The exercise is expected to be completed in Q2 2023.
-The Company is expected to use Secured Overnight Financing Rate ('SOFR') compounded as replacement benchmark rate instead of LIBOR post the transition date of 30 June 2023.
-The same new rate will be used for both loans and derivatives.
+The Company engaged legal advisors to review the finance documentation in order to make the necessary amendments for the IBOR transition.
+The exercise was completed in the second quarter of 2023 whereby the Company transitioned from LIBOR to SOFR post the transition date of 30 June 2023.
+SOFR is used for both loans and derivatives.

-At 31 December 2022, if interest rates at that date had been 0.5% higher / lower with all other variables held constant, profit before contribution to NLST, KFAS, Zakat and Board pf Directors' remuneration would have been lower/higher by KD 113,376 (2021: KD 419,062).
+At 31 December 2023, if interest rates at that date had been 0.5% higher / lower with all other variables held constant, profit before contribution to KFAS, NLST, Zakat and Board of Directors' remuneration would have been lower / higher by KD 143,750 (2022: KD 113,376).